From Ohio History Central

 Fort Duquesne was a French fort in western Pennsylvania in the French and Indian War (1756-1763).

-During the late 1740s, William Trent, an Englishman engaged in the fur trade with Ohio Country Indians, built a trading post at the headwaters of the Ohio River (modern-day Pittsburgh).
+During the late 1740s, William Trent, an Englishman engaged in the fur trade with Ohio Country American Indians, built a trading post at the headwaters of the Ohio River (modern-day Pittsburgh).
 Trent and the other English traders quickly prospered.
-They could easily trade with Ohio Country natives and others in northwestern Pennsylvania via the two rivers - the Allegheny and the Monongahela – that came together here to form the Ohio River.
+They could easily trade with Ohio Country American Indian peoples, and with others in northwestern Pennsylvania via the two rivers - the Allegheny and the Monongahela - that came together here to from the Ohio River. .

 In the early 1750s, the French attempted to deny England access to the Ohio Country.
 In 1754, a French military force captured Trent's outpost and began to construct Fort Duquesne.
 The French also captured several other English settlements in western Pennsylvania.
 France's seizure of land that the English and their colonists claimed would eventually lead to the French and Indian War (1756-1763).
 Between 1754 and 1758, the British struggled to recapture their former possessions.
 Finally, in 1758, they were victorious.